SepehrBorji/Payroll-Software/README.md

 ## Gathering Staff Information - FileReader class
 The company could have any number of staff members and this number can change quickly.
 Instead of hardcoding the information of each staff member, it's a much better idea to have the names and staff positions of each staff member in a text file.
 The FileReader class will read this text file to gather the staff information for the rest of the program to use.

+[Screenshot of FileReader Class]

+The data input text file is "Staff.txt" and has the following format:

+[screenshot of staff.txt]

 ## Generating the Pay Cheque - PayCheque class
 The program needs to be able to generate and send out pay cheques, and it is the job of the PayCheque class to generate the pay cheque of every staff member in the form of a .txt file